TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 A (Very) Quick Look at Tcl/Tk
 -----------------------------

-The class hierarchy looks complicated, but in actual practice, application programmers almost always refer to the classes at the very bottom of the hierarchy.
+The kundi hierarchy looks complicated, but in actual practice, application programmers almost always refer to the classes at the very bottom of the hierarchy.